fullstack-development/developers-roadmap/shared/middle/sicp.md

     * Can you explain the idea of Generic Operations?
     * Why are two-level tags used in the example of the generic arithmetic operations package?
-    * Why is implementing each procedure for each possible type combination cumbersome?
+    * What is a problem with implementing procedures for all possible combinations of types?
     * When such approach is the best way to create generic operations?
     * What is the coercion?
     * What are a hierarchy of types, a subtype and a supertype?
-    * Why a tower of types is the simplest case of the hierarchies of types?
+    * What advantage does a tower of types have as a particular case of hierarchies of types for implementing generic operations?
     * How can type raising help in cross-type generic operations?
     * Why does coercing through raising become hard for types with multiple supertypes?
     * How can we determine that we can safely coerce to a lower type?